 For more, see the streets' FAQ.

-Now community co-design is complete, the roughly right designs are getting prepared for installation with adaptable materials.
+Now community co-design is complete, the initial designs are being installed with adaptable materials.
 Installation kicks off the live trial and the experiential public consultation - the "try before you buy" stage.

 - Wednesday 28 April: (weather permitting) Rostrevor Street's closure to cars, opening to people will be installed swiftly with adaptable materials